LABOR LAW NEWS

 The rise of social media usage in recent years has added another layer to the employer-employee privacy relationship.

 Some workers might think their posts, especially if done off-site, can’t get them in trouble with their employer.
 That’s incorrect.
-Personal opinions, griping about the company or violations of company policy can lead to termination.

 While the rules around employee privacy in the digital age are always in flux, employees do have rights.